 The United Grand Lodge of England (UGLE) is led by the Grand Master, HRH The Duke of Kent, who was elected more than 50 years ago and is now UGLE’s longest-serving Grand Master.

-The Pro Grand Master, who acts for him when his Royal duties supervene, is Peter Lowndes.
-The Deputy Grand Master is Jonathan Spence and the Assistant Grand Master is Sir David Wootton.
-Geoffrey Dearing is the President of the Board of General Purposes and Dr David Staples is the Grand Secretary and Chief Executive of UGLE.
+The Pro Grand Master, who acts for him when his Royal duties supervene, is Jonathan Spence.
+The Deputy Grand Master is Sir David Wootton and the Assistant Grand Master are David Medlock and Steven Varley.
+Michael Ward is the President of the Board of General Purposes and Adrian Marsh is the Grand Secretary of UGLE.

 Here you can find out more about the leaders of UGLE and their journey in Freemasonry.

 The Duke of Kent was born in 1935, and educated at Eton and Le Rosey, Switzerland.

 Queen Elizabeth II and the Duke of Kent were first cousins through their fathers, King George VI, and Prince George, Duke of Kent.
 His father, who was Grand Master from 1939 until 1942, was the fourth son of King George V. His mother Princess Marina of Greece and Denmark was also a first cousin of the Queen's husband Prince Philip, Duke of Edinburgh, making him both a second cousin and first cousin once removed to King Charles III.
 He is currently 40th in the line of succession to the throne.

 The Duke of Kent was initiated as a Freemason in Royal Alpha Lodge No. 16 in London on 16 December 1963.
 He completed his Second Degree on 30 January 1964 and his Third Degree on 5 June that same year, and served as Master of the Lodge in 1965.